ChrisA27300/ML-StrokePred/ReadMe.txt

 Code Instructions:

-1.I did my project on Python, using JupyterLab.
+1.Project done on Python, using JupyterLab.

 2. Libraries used are depicted in the first line of my notebook.
 I will list them anyways:
 -pandas